maryzam/snowflake-songs/README.md

 #  ❄️ ❄️ ❄️  Snowflake Songs ❄️ ❄️ ❄️
-## What if your favorite Christmas song was a snowflake?
+## What if your favorite New Year song was a snowflake?